sparkplug/momo-developer-training-slides/README.md

-# Welcome to MoMo Developer Training Slides
+# Welcome to MoMo API Developer Training Slides

 Hello and welcome to the MoMo Developer Training.
 Some of the themes we shall explore today: